 First Presbyterian Church of Phoenixville is recognized as a leader in service, confirming God’s hand in this ministry.

 We quickly signed up for once monthly and involved the youth groups.
 In the 1980’s a challenge to Make a Difference prompted the idea of helping the homeless begin a day with hope.
 Our thought was to provide a breakfast of scrambled eggs, pancakes, orange juice, a pastry and tea.
 So we began traveling into the city to serve a breakfast.
-We now serve bi-monthly the first Sunday of each month for dinner and the third Saturday of each month for a breakfast.
+We now serve the third Saturday of each month for a breakfast.

 An important part of each meal is also serving the residence the sweets.
-So to supply our need for 400 plus desserts each feeding, we have a small group of men picking up leftover pastry from grocery stores and bakeries around the area each Wednesday morning.
-The school children along with other churches collect Halloween candy each year to supply an extra treat each dinner meal.
+So to supply our need for 400 plus desserts each feeding, we have a small group of volunteers picking up leftover pastry from grocery stores and bakeries around the area each Wednesday morning.

 Money was needed; so we began gathering to make and sell crafts under the name “People to People”.

 Our needs were met by many members of the congregation baking, donating food, warm coats and jackets, hats, gloves, socks and blankets.
 The congregation responded with many eager to buy or to sell our creations.
 We began our Garage Sales on the church parking lot, selling spots to other vendors and food.
-After a rainy Saturday, the sale was moved inside where it continues today, with a sale in March and September, and a special holiday sale of Christmas items, early in December.
+After a rainy Saturday, the sale was moved inside where it continues today, with a sale in March and September.

 Additional income source has been the sale of flea market items on E-bay or consignment shops.